MrGreyfun/Local-Code-Interpreter/README.md

 Please Note:
 1. **Set the `model_name` Correctly**
-    This program relies on the function calling capability of two specific models:
+    This program relies on the function calling capability of the `0613` version of models:
-    - `gpt-3.5-turbo-0613`
+    - `gpt-3.5-turbo-0613` (and its' 16K version)
-    - `gpt-4-0613`
+    - `gpt-4-0613` (and its' 32K version)

     Older versions of the models will not work.